Security of the Fischlin Transform in Quantum Random Oracle Model: Proof of Post Quantum Security of the Fischlin Transform

 In this section, we consider therefore a modified NIZK $\Pi_{\mathbf{Fis}}^{(\mathbf a_0)}$ parameterized by a commitment vector $\mathbf a_0$ where the verifier only accepts if the proof is valid \emph{and} the proof starts with the commitment vector $\mathbf a_0$.
 We can thus further restrict our attention to only the compressed oracle registers for inputs of the form $(\mathbf a, i, c, z)$ such that $\mathbf a=\mathbf a_0$, and $(a_i, c,z)$ is accepted by $\mathcal V_{\Sigma}$.
 As we assume the \sigp to have unique responses, any input is specified among the remaining set of inputs by the pair $(i,c)\in [k]\times \mathcal C$.

 An arbitrary dishonest prover $\prover^*$ for the Fischlin transform is a quantum query algorithm as described in \cref{subsection: QROM}, with the output register $\outputreg$ having the right structure to hold a proof $\pi=(\mathbf a,\mathbf c,\mathbf z)$.
-The joint state of the prover and the oracle in the uncompressed basis after the unitary part of a malicious prover has finished but $\outputreg$ has not been measured to produce the prover's output is denoted as
+The joint state of the prover and the oracle in the uncompressed basis (i.e., in the superposition oracle picture, not the pre-compressed oracle) after the unitary part of a malicious prover has finished but $\outputreg$ has not been measured to produce the prover's output is denoted as

-Here, $D=(D_{(i,d)})_{i\in[k],c\in\mathcal C}$ and we subsume the malicious prover's query input and output registers as well as the remainder of the compressed oracle database in the register $Z$.
+Here, $D=(D_{(i,c)})_{i\in[k],c\in\mathcal C}$ and we subsume the malicious prover's query input and output registers as well as the remainder of the compressed oracle database in the register $Z$.
 The marginal of the register $D$ remains uniform (as the query operator is a controlled unitary with control register $D$).

-To bound the probability for the event where the prover succeeds and the extractor fails in the compressed oracle database, the analysis in the following sections is used.
-Below we provide a table for all our notations used in this section.
+To bound the probability for the event where the prover succeeds and the extractor fails, the analysis in the following sections is used.

 To facilitate our statistical arguments we define the following projector.